GoogleChrome/OriginTrials/ship-as-trial.md

 For the full context on origin trials, please see the [explainer](explainer.md).
 Here, we describe what is involved in shipping a new browser feature for experimentation in an origin trial.

-The process and functionality below is targetting the _Chrome M52_ milestone.

 ## What is provided by the Origin Trials framework in Chrome?

 The framework will enable features at runtime, on a per-execution-context basis (practically, this will be per-document or per-worker).
 Features are disabled by default, and only be enabled if a properly signed token, scoped to the origin that it is being presented on, and scoped to the specific feature name, is present in either: